 Who can participate in stock lending?

-Although small, there is a chance that a borrower could go bankrupt — maybe the asset they borrow from you increases so much in price that they can’t afford to buy it back and return it to you.
-If that were to happen, the Canadian Investor Protection Fund does not provide any coverage for fully paid securities lending transactions.
-As an alternative to protect lenders, traders are required to put up collateral worth at least 100% of the value of the stocks they borrow.
-That way even if the borrower does go bankrupt, lenders are fully protected.
+With stock lending, there is a small risk that a borrower could go bankrupt — maybe the asset they borrow from you increases so much in price that they can’t afford to buy it back and return it to you.
+If that were to happen, the Canadian Investor Protection Fund (CIPF) does not provide any coverage.

 Another potential drawback relates to voting rights.
 While your stocks are on loan, you’ll lose the power to vote at annual meetings, on corporate actions, or for board seats.
 This mostly applies to people with a heck of a lot of stock in a particular company who are normally involved in the way it is run.
 If that’s you, you might want to think twice about lending those stocks.
 But many investors don’t vote anyway, making this a nonissue for them.